Itinerary 🌍

 Hotels 🏠

 We booked two stays on AirBnB and two on Booking.com, and we had no problems.
-We prefered the AirBnBs because having a kitchen and other facilities helped us to save some money.
+We preferred the AirBnBs because having a kitchen and other facilities helped us to save some money.
 Most of the time the staff wasn’t speaking english much but was always very friendly and helpful.

 It was overall very expensive for super basic places.
-By talking with felow travellers, we realized online prices were way higher and it would have been better to book once there.
+By talking with felow travellers, we realised online prices were way higher and it would have been better to book once there.
 It’s always a gamble since the best spots can be sold-out, but seems to worth it.

 Tourism 🏄🏽♀️